 Chocolate Cappuccino Cheesecake

-- 8 or 9 inch springform pan
+- 8 inch springform pan

 - Stand mixer or electric hand mixer